samrahimi/interview-dotnet-test/Readme.md

 > Using the 4.5 .Net Solution provided, build a solution to solve the problem.

 **Problem:**
-1. We need an API endpoint that has the ability to post a new Web site job and have the api process this job which can be retrieved later by id.
+1. We need an API endpoint that has the ability to post a new Web site job.
+2. The Api will process this job and return a id for lookup and status purpose.
-2. Currently they only job type needed is the web site scraping job.
+3. Currently they only job type needed is the web site scraping job.
-3. This endpoint will be hit very heavily, so it has been asked that we implement a job scheduler.
+4. This endpoint will be hit very heavily, so it has been asked that we implement a job scheduler.
-4. All new requests are logged and an ID is given back as a response.
+5. All new requests are logged and an ID is given back as a response.
-5. The request ID can be used to check the current status of the job running and return back the results of the job.
+6. The request ID can be used to check the current status of the job running and return back the results of the job.
-6. Website scraping job is a simple job that does the following.
+7. Website scraping job is a simple job that does the following.
   * Makes a request to website and gathers its response.
   * If items to scrape were requested the next step should be to process the response and find the items.
   * Store the result of the job so it can be retrieved later by ID.